Amazing Mars Discoveries By Rovers Spirit & Opportunity

 Data from the rovers allowed scientists to create a detailed temperature profile of the Martian atmosphere for the first time, and provided the first evidence of rising pockets of warm air, or "thermals," on the Red Planet.
 The latter finding could aid designers of future Martian spacecraft.

 Just weeks after landing, Opportunity spotted odd iron-rich spherules that mission scientists dubbed "blueberries."
 The rover found more blueberries — which researchers think are concretions created when water-borne minerals settled into sedimentary rock — at various sites during its Red Planet rovings.
 Then, in 2012, Opportunity discovered another type of spherule with a different structure and composition.
-The mission team is calling these little orbs "newberries," and their origin remains a mystery.
+The mission team called these little orbs "newberries," and their origin remains a mystery.

 Spirit and Opportunity both discovered plenty of signs that liquid water once flowed across or percolated through the Martian surface long ago.
 Opportunity found some of the most convincing evidence late in 2011 — a thin, bright vein of gypsum that was deposited by liquid water billions of years ago along the rim of Endeavour Crater.